3seoksw/DDQN-mario/README.md

 \end{align*}
 $$

+Main goal is to agent maximizing its rewards.

-Since states are in the forms of image frames, CNN will be used which consists of three convolutional layers paired with ReLU function, flattening layer, densifying the tensor processed, and two fully-connected neural networks. <br>
+Since states are in the forms of image frames, CNN will be used which consists of three convolutional layers paired with ReLU function, flattening layer, densifying the tensor processed, and two fully-connected neural networks.<br>
+Agent will judge the current situation using the state information

+Actions can vary (right-only, simple, or complex) according to [nes-py 8.2.1](https://pypi.org/project/nes-py/).
+Agent will choose an action based on the algorithm namely DDQN in order to maximize the reward.

+Rewards are the key to solve RL problems.
+Agent will take actions based on the rewards.
+Here, rewards can be whether the agent reached to final state (flag), the distance agent moved, etc.

 ## Background